dsnetpl/UserpanelSf2ClientApiExample/README.md

 Userpanel SF2 Client Api Example
 ========================

-This is http://panel.dsnet.agh.edu.pl client api example
+This is https://panel.dsnet.agh.edu.pl client api example.
+To use this, you have to browse API Docs https://panel.dsnet.agh.edu.pl/developers/ and obtain API keys from administrators

 How-To
 ----------------------------------